Axiomatics of Restricted Choices by Linear Orders of Sets with Minimum as Fallback: Conclusion

 \section{Conclusion}

-{In this paper, we considered the novel setting of restricted choices.
+In this paper, we considered the novel setting of restricted choices.
 A full axiomatization (Theorem~\ref{thm:reptheorem_linearchoiceNonUnion}) is given for \( K \)-minimal linear choice functions, i.e., those choice functions that can be represented by a linear order over sets of sets where a fallback value is encoded as the minimal element.
 As given by Proposition~\ref{prop:linearchoice_existence}, such choice functions always exist regardless of which restrictions on choices are given.
 We showed that Theorem~\ref{thm:reptheorem_linearchoiceNonUnion} can be simplified to Theorem~\ref{thm:reptheorem_linearchoice} for choice structures where the input is closed under union, i.e., in this setting, \eqref{pstl:SS1}--\eqref{pstl:SS6} fully characterise \( K \)-minimal linear choice functions.
-We give a first hint on the applications of linear choice function in theory change and argumentation.
-In future work, we will consider alternative fallback behaviours that are natural for different applications in knowledge representation and beyond.}
+We give a first hint on the applications of linear choice functions in theory change and argumentation.